 The remainder of this paper is organized as follows.
-Section 2 provides context details of the experiment subjects.
-Section 3 describes the setup of the experiment.
+Section 2 provides background information on the study setting and Section 3 describes the setup of the experiment.
 Section 4 presents the data and empirical strategy adopted.
 Section 5 illustrates the findings of the experiment.
 Section 6 discusses its policy relevance.
 We conclude in Section 7.